Noirvember 2020: Seven lesser-known film noirs.

 Director: Lewis Milestone

 Tension opens with police lieutenant Bonnabel (Barry Sullivan) explaining his methods for solving a murder case; apply pressure until the suspect snaps.
 We are then taken on a narrated journey into a recent case involving Warren Quimby (Richard Basehart), a man who has been humiliated by his wife Claire (Audrey Totter) and her new lover Barney.
 To get revenge, Quimby creates a false persona (Paul Sothern).
 However, as he visits Barney in the middle of the night, he discovers he can’t go through with the murder.

-Despite this, Tension is a fresh take on the classic love triangle, especially given the handful of characters it operates with.
+Tension is a fresh take on the classic love triangle, especially given the handful of characters it operates with.
 The identity of the murderer is indeed relatively easy to figure out, but that does not take away from the film’s enjoyability.
 Meanwhile, the transformation of Warren into Paul is subtle and well done.
-But, Barry Sullivan and Audrey Totter steal the show – the latter, quite delightfully, portraying one of the most rotten Femme Fatales ever created.
+But Barry Sullivan and Audrey Totter steal the show – the latter, quite delightfully, portraying one of the most rotten Femme Fatale’s ever created.

 Director: John Berry

 Margot’s boyfriend Frank has robbed a bank and hidden the money in a secret unknown location.
-But, Frank is now in prison, awaiting the death sentence for killing a guard during the heist.
+But Frank is now in prison, awaiting the death sentence for killing a guard during the heist.
 And Margot is determined to claim the money at any cost.
 Here she comes up with a diabolical plan to steal Frank’s body from the morgue after his execution, only to revive him with a “miracle” chemical to find out where the money is buried.
 However, her horrible idea needs support.
 Enter Jim, a gangster willing to fund the operation, and Dr Craig, the prison physician, seduced by the promise of a final cut of the money.